umputun/remark42/docs/spa.md

 })
 ```

-- Created `remark42Instance` when the `div` containing remark42 has appear, usually at `mounted` or `componentDidMount` of the SPA lifecycle.
-Destroy the previous instance first, if neccessary.
+- Created `remark42Instance` when the `div` containing remark42 has appeared, usually at `mounted` or `componentDidMount` of the SPA lifecycle.
+Destroy the previous instance first, if necessary.

 ```ts
   initRemark42() {